Birch Studio family portrait below of unknown sitters

 Reproduced with permission from the Documentary Photographic Archive held at Greater Manchester County Record Office

 Charles Holden died in 1928, having given up his work some years after suffering a stroke.

 Other than the information regarding the time that he was in business in Rusholme there is little or no other information - perhaps in 1914 he went to war because he is back in business in 1918 at Tottington near Bury.
-The entry below his for WILLIAM PARR refers possibly to a colleague who took over the studio in Victoria Street for the next two years, (1814-16).
+In the list above the entry below his for WILLIAM PARR refers possibly to a colleague who took over the studio in Victoria Street for the next two years, (1914-16).
 No photographs or other material known about Parr.

 Above is the imprint found on Birch Studio Photographs and below an advertisement from a programme from Harry Leslie's Concert Pavilion - dated May 1908, the Birch Studio charge for cabinet photographs are half the price at Charles Holden